-To enable regular and whole class teaching of Computing, each teacher has access to a bank of networked laptops and Learnpads.
+To enable regular and whole class teaching of Computing the school has a designated IT Suite with 30 desktop computers.
+Each teacher has access to a bank of networked laptops and Learnpads.
 Each member of teaching staff has a class computer and kindle.
-EYFS teachers have an iPad.
+EYFS teachers have an ipad.
 Every class has an interactive board linked to a main computer on the school network.
 Every class has a visualiser.